Skip to main content

 Organiser: José-Enrique O’Connor (Valencia, ES)

-Throughout this workshop, participants will be guided through the fascinating world of platelet cytometry.
+Throughout this Workshop, participants will be guided through the fascinating world of platelet cytometry.
 Platelet phenotype and functional responses are considered traditionally complicated aspects for clinical cytometry.
 However, most difficulties in platelet cytometry may be overcome by appropriate sample preparation and by carefully designed flow cytometric setup and assay optimization.
-The state of the art in platelet flow cytometry has made its way far beyond the description of hemostatic disorders.
+The state of the art in platelet flow cytometry has made its way far beyond the description of haemostasia disorders.
 The course will illustrate the relevance and practical application of multiparametric flow cytometry to the clinical analysis of platelet and platelet-derived microvesicles.
 Special focus will be put on the technical bases of sample preparation, including guidelines for assay optimization and standardization.
-Participants will gain practical experience by analyzing listmode files of real cases from diagnostic, prognostic and therapeutic settings.
+Listmode files of real cases from diagnostic, prognostic and therapeutic settings will be presented and discussed by the speakers.

 Workshop 4: Spectral Cytometry in Clinical Practice: Applications and Insights